wafash08/be-peworld/README.md

 Peworld is an innovative job search application designed to connect leading companies in the technology industry with job seekers.
 Companies can find the best talent in the technology field with Peworld!

-This RESTful APIs are built with following technologies:
+These RESTful APIs are built by [Muhammad Risano](https://github.com/muhammadrisano).
+Feel free to explore the code.
+The APIs are built with following technologies:

 - Express JS
 - PostgreSQL